lifeguard Report lifeguard Report

 A:Yes, if your first aid certification is a CPR A, CPR C, BLS Responder or Airway Management & Oxygen Administration.

-No, if your first aid certification is an Emergency First Aid, Emergency First Aid Child & Residential Care, Standard First Aid or Standard First Aid Recertification as these are Occupational First Aid Level 1 equivalent and must meet the currency requirement of WorkSafeBC to recertify.
+No, if your first aid certification is an Emergency First Aid, Emergency First Aid Child & Community Care, Standard First Aid or Standard First Aid Recertification as these are Occupational First Aid Level Basic or Intermediate equivalent and must meet the currency requirement of WorkSafeBC to recertify.

 A:Great question!
 The Lifesaving Society follows the 3D model of teaching (Demonstrate, Describe, Do).
 This means that candidates get more opportunity to actively practice skills as this is proven to assist in skill recall.